-STEP 1: CO2 Sources and Capture
+> STEP 1: CO2 Sources and Capture

-The first step in implementing a CO, EOR project is to secure access to substantial volumes of CO2.
-Denbury sources CO2 both from naturally-occurring underground reservoirs and from industrial sources which capture, process and then compress the CO for delivery into a pipeline network.
+The first step in implementing a CO2 EOR project is to secure access to substantial volumes of CO2.
+Denbury sources CO2 both from naturally-occurring underground reservoirs and from industrial sources which capture, process and then compress the CO2 for delivery into a pipeline network.
 The CO2 captured from industrial sources (which is sometimes referred to as anthropogenic or man-made CO2) could otherwise be released into the atmosphere.
-For our Gulf Coast assets, Denbury sources naturally-occurring CO, from Jackson Dome in Mississippi and industrial CO, from two facilities: one in Port Arthur, Texas and one in Geismar, Louisiana.
-For our Rocky Mountain region, Denbury sources CO, from the Lost Cabin gas plant and the Shute Creek plant in Wyoming.
+For our Gulf Coast assets, Denbury sources naturally-occurring CO2 from Jackson Dome in Mississippi and industrial CO2 from two facilities: one in Port Arthur, Texas and one in Geismar, Louisiana.
+For our Rocky Mountain region, Denbury sources industrial CO2 from the Lost Cabin gas plant and the Shute Creek plant in Wyoming.

-Our CO, EOR operations provide an environmentally responsible method of utilizing CO, for the primary purpose of oil recovery that also results in the associated underground storage of CO, while also making our nation more energy secure.
+Our CO2 EOR operations provide an environmentally responsible production method that utilizes CO2 for oil recovery, while also resulting in the associated underground storage of CO2.

-STEP 2: CO, Transportation
+> STEP 2: CO2 Transportation

-The second step is transporting the CO, from the source to the oil field.
-We operate or control over 1,100 miles of CO2 pipelines and are continually expanding this network to transport naturally-occurring CO2 and CO2 from industrial sources to our tertiary fields.
-Between 2018 and 2019 we utilized an average of approximately 160 million cubic feet of $\rm CO{{2}}$ from industrial sources per day and anticipate additional CO, from industrial sources from currently planned or future construction of facilities in our Gulf Coast region.
+The second step is transporting the CO2 from the source to the oil field.
+We operate or own over 1,000 miles of CO2 pipelines and are continually expanding this network to transport naturally-occurring CO2 and CO2 from industrial sources to our tertiary fields.
+Between 2019 and 2020 we utilized an average of approximately 145 million cubic feet of CO2 from industrial sources per day and we anticipate utilizing additional CO2 from industrial sources from currently planned or future construction of facilities in our Gulf Coast region.

-STEP 3: CO, Injection
+> STEP 3: CO2 Injection

 The third step is to inject the CO2 into the oil-bearing reservoir through a wellbore.
 The injected CO2 moves through the reservoir, mixing with the remaining crude oil.
 The CO2 acts to separate the oil from the reservoir rock and increase the oil's mobility within the reservoir.
 The mixture is driven through the formation into a producing wellbore, where it then comes to the surface, increasing the field's oil production.
-To date, our CO, EOR operations have resulted in the gross production of over 190 million barrels of oil that may not have otherwise been recovered.
+As of December 31, 2020, our CO2 EOR operations have resulted in the cumulative gross production of over 215 million barrels of oil that may not have otherwise been recovered.

-STEP 4: CO2 EOR Benefits & Storage
+> STEP 4: CO2 EOR Benefits & Storage

 CO2 EOR operations provide considerable economic and environmental benefits.
-The economic benefits of CO, EOR include the creation of jobs due to investments required to implement and operate a CO, EOR project, along with tax payments to local governments.
-Our CO, EOR operations provide an environmentally responsible method of utilizing CO2 for the primary purpose of oil recovery that also results in the associated underground storage of CO, while also making our nation more energy secure.
+The economic benefits of CO2 EOR include the creation of jobs through the investments required to implement and operate a CO2 EOR project, along with tax payments to local governments.
+Our CO2 EOR operations provide an environmentally responsible method of utilizing CO2 for the primary purpose of oil recovery that also results in the associated underground storage of CO2 while also making our nation more energy secure.

-In this section any references to "Denbury," "our" or "we" refers to Denbury Onshore, LLC, or in case of references to CO, pipeline infrastructure, an affiliate of Denbury Onshore, LLC.
+\ In this section any references to "Denbury," "our" or "we" refers to Denbury Onshore, LLC, or in case of references to CO2 pipeline infrastructure, an affiliate of Denbury Onshore, LLC.